-Also be aware that there are some groups out there that look to cause trouble and may latch on to your action to do just that.
-There are organizations out there that look to exploit and divide our members, and will try to "stir the pot" when they can.
+Also be aware that there are some groups out there that look to cause trouble and may latch on to your action as a way to do just that.

 The best way to ensure your partners fully understand their roles, feel excited about participating, and give you a firm commitment is to keep in contact with them as you prepare your action.
 Be sure to "make the ask," and then keep partners involved and in the loop.